 Credit Card Telemarketing

-Basic overview of credit card telemarketing.
-Covers definitions, traditional marketing methods, the telemarketer role and consumer credit structure.
-Customer feedback and customer management lifecycle also included.
+Basic overview of a telemarketer's role in the credit card industry.
+Covers the mission, vision, and values of the corporation and department duties.
+Includes traditional marketing methods and strategies, consumer credit structure, and customer feedback process.
 Prerequisites: None.